 This might seem extremely strict… and it is.
 Not much I can say about that except that it’s only a month, and you might be able to reintroduce most things back in right away.
-This is the diet that helped my dad, Andrey, and me.
-I tried to do a less restrictive one with dad, and it wasn’t good enough.
+This is the diet that helped my dad, and I. I tried to do a less restrictive one with dad, but it wasn’t good enough.

 I would do this if you are suffering from a number of the following symptoms: